 ScriptX.Services for Windows PC is available immediately after installation and whenever a user signs in.

-If the server has stopped for some reason, or has been stopped then it can be restarted:
+If the server has stopped for some reason, or has been stopped then it can be restarted by signing out and signing in again.

 Navigate to the secure samples system.